Shhatter/digitaltulip-documentation/Docker/Docker Installation.md

 Then "export DOCKER_HOST=tcp://192.168.56.101:2376".

-Now, still in gitbash SSH onto the default machine using the "docker-machine SSH Default" command. navigate to /var/lib/boot2docker/tls and run "cat ca.pem".
+Now, still in gitbash SSH onto the default machine using the "docker-machine SSH Default" command. run "sudo cat /var/lib/boot2docker/tls/ca.pem".

 Copy the output into a text editor, and save it under C://Users//[DASID]//.docker//machine//machines//default.

 Do the same for server.pem, and for serverkey.pem, note that you should save the serverkey as server-key.pem.

-in gitbash, type exit to end the SSH session, and type "DOCKER_CERT_PATH=C://Users//[DASID]//.docker//machine//machines//default".
+in gitbash, type exit to end the SSH session, and type "export DOCKER_CERT_PATH=C://Users//[DASID]//.docker//machine//machines//default".

 Now run "docker-machine env default".

-Navigate to the digital tulip repository, and ensure you are on the dockerise branch - navigate to the client folder and run npm install. when this is complete navigate to the server folder and run npm install.

-open up a second gitbash, and run mongod.

-open up a third gitbash, navigate to the repository again, and this time run gulp.
-This is likely to open a website that will display an error, loop infinately - CTRL + C to end the process.

-in the original gitbash navigate to client, and run the command "docker build -t fip_banking_web .".

-In your browser type 192.168.56.101:32769 - this should load the FipBanking page
+If it returns an eval, run it, Noting that you won't need the path - it should look like "eval $(docker-machine env default).
+If not, ensure you run all of the above export statements correctly.
+If you run "docker ps" you shouldn't get an error message - this means your installation is complete.

+See Fipbanking With Docker for a continuation of this document that will help you use docker with fipbanking.